 You can so long as you're ok with it getting wet or sinking to the bottom of the river.
 But don't worry if that does happen, we have professional photographers perfectly positioned to capture the look on your face when we punch through the rapids.

 Can I reserve my own boat?

 Yes.
 We can take up to eight people per boat.
 This boat will be guided by one of our trained, professional guides.
-We also offer inflatable kayaks (duckies) on our Full Day and 4 O'Clock Special trips.
+We also offer inflatable kayaks (duckies) on our Full Day trips and guided Duckie Adventures.

 Do you offer group discounts?